NZTechRally/nztechrally.nz/src/talks/nztechrally2025/the-silent-struggle.md

 I’m lucky—my current and past workplaces have done this well.
 And now that I’m in a leadership role, I feel even more responsibility to protect and promote that openness.
 To support vulnerability, growth, and belonging.

-Because here’s the truth:

-The way we show up affects how others feel safe to show up, too.
+Because here’s the truth: The way we show up affects how others feel safe to show up, too.
 Whether you’re a lead, a senior, or new to the field—you have the power to shape the culture you work in.
 And it starts with the small stuff.

 I’m not expecting you to walk away today having conquered impostor syndrome.
 There’s no quick fix.
 No magical cure.
 But there are ways to turn down the volume.
 There are ways to shift from feeling stuck in the back seat to being in the driver’s seat—choosing your direction and even picking the music.

-And if there’s one thing I’ve learned, it’s this:
+And if there’s one thing I’ve learned, it’s this: *Growth isn’t always loud*.

-Growth isn’t always loud.

 Sometimes, it looks like quietly showing up.
 It looks like asking for help.
 And it looks like telling that inner voice, “Not today.”
 (Yes, I was going to swear there.
 But I didn’t.)

 Impostor syndrome doesn’t mean you’re a fraud.

-It means you care.
+*It means you care.
 It means you’re pushing yourself.
-It means you’re growing.
+It means you’re growing.*

 So please—share your story.
 Be the reason someone else doesn’t feel so alone in theirs.